Fiberglass Pools: Pros, Cons, and Other Considerations

 Fiberglass pools are durable

-One main advantage of fiberglass swimming pools is their high durability -- inside and out.
+One of the main benefits of fiberglass pools is their high durability -- inside and out.

 Both the structure and the surface of a high-quality fiberglass pool can last a long time, provided you take good care of it.